 At the heart of our work is an holistic approach aimed at building skills and maintaining a balanced canine-human partnership, through a comprehensive understanding of dogs’ behaviour, psychology and communication.

-Our broad programme of short or longer in-depth courses, applied workshops and holidays cater for pet-owners and professionals alike.
+Our broad programme of short or longer in-depth courses, applied workshops and holidays cater for dog owners and professionals alike.
 In addition we offer hands-on, tailor-made behavioural and practical sessions for anyone wishing to become more skilled at handling or working with their dog on a one-to-one or small group basis.

 Each dog deserves to be understood.
 Sharing two-way communication through awareness and appropriate response to canine body language, along with understanding canine behaviour and psychology, will help dog and owner build a deeper relationship based on mutual trust and respect.